w3f/Grants-Program/applications/Web3-deliberative-governance-stack.md

 | 0d. | Docker | We will not provide a docker file as Milestone 2 is a test with people and not software |
 | 0e. | Article | At the end of Milestone 2 we will publish a second peer-reviewed paper consisting of the results of the experimentation, an update on the theoretical and practical approach, and a roadmap for milestones 3 to 5. |

-## Future Plans

-If milestones 1 and 2 are successful we plan following milestones 3 to 5:

 Milestone 3: Dissemination and impact.
 After experimentation, we will capitalize on lessons learned and take time to engage with the Dotsama communities and stakeholders to disseminate the approach and improve the process.
 It will aim at embarking new DAOs and chains.
 We will start product design for a suite of onchain tools to guide the deliberative bricks of the process.
 For example, we could design a “constitution builder” based on a deliberative process aimed at new parachains.
 We could also propose a referendum to start implementing deliberative elements into the governance of Kusama and Polkadot.